jmcclell/django-bootstrap-pagination/README.rst

 url_anchor
   The anchor to use in URLs.
 Defaults to None.

+extra_pager_classes
+  A space separated list of CSS class names that will be added to the top level
+  <ul> HTML element.
+This could be used to, as an example, add a class  to
+  prevent the pager from showing up when printing.

 **Usage**

 Usage is basically the same as for bootstrap_paginate.
 The simplest usage is: